Panic Disorder Therapy in Alexandria, VA (Franconia)—Therapists and Counselors

 - Medication: Certain medicines may reduce panic attack symptoms for a period of time that allows cognitive behavior therapy or exposure therapy to be more effective.
 Medication is most effective when combined with other therapies.

 Did any of the diagnostics for panic attacks sound familiar to you?
 Have you experienced any of those terrible symptoms?
 Help is available.
-Thriveworks Alexandria offers therapy for panic disorders, and our therapists are dedicated to finding the right treatment for each client.
+Thriveworks Alexandria, VA (Franconia) offers therapy for panic disorders, and our therapists as well as our psychologists are dedicated to finding the right treatment for each client.

 If you are ready to live life without the fear of panic attacks, here are some things that you may want to know about scheduling therapy at our office…